 - interactive ask a user to choose a platform and a device from the ones found.
 If there is only one platform/device available, they will be chosen automatically. - device_filters keywords to filter devices (see the keywords for find_devices()). - thread_kwds keywords to pass to Thread constructor. - kwds same as in Thread.

 empty_like (arr)

-Allocates an array on GPU with the same attributes as arr.
+Allocates an array on GPU with the same attributes (shape, dtype, strides, offset and nbytes) as arr.